zupo/tutorial/README.md

 Using latest Pyramid 2 and SQLAlchemy 2.

-These are the commands used in the tutorial, but changed to use [Poetry]:
+These are the commands used in the tutorial, but changed to use [Poetry](https://python-poetry.org/):

 ```console
 $ cd ~